Rancho Murieta Dog Bite Lawyer

 California law dictates that dog owners are "strictly liable" for any injuries their pet causes.
 This is regardless of whether the animal has a biting or aggressive behavior history.
 Strict liability means the dog owner cannot circumvent responsibility by claiming that the dog has never exhibited vicious behavior.

 Watch the YouTube video with tips to prevent a dog bite injury.Why Hire a Rancho Murieta Dog Bite Lawyer?

 Thеrе аrе complexities to dog bite cases that an experienced Rancho Murieta dog bite attorney will be able to navigate.
-The biggest challenge presented by a dog bite lawsuit was when the dog was owned by a person who rented their living space rather than someone who owns their home.
+The biggest challenge presented by a dog bite lawsuit was when the dog was owned by a person who rented their living space rather than someone who owned their home.
 In such a case, other information needs to be determined before the property owner's insurance policy will pay for damages.
 Choosing whether insurance coverage is an investigation best handled by a skilled dog bite attorney.
 Gathering key evidence is essential in the time immediately following a dog attack.
-Getting an attorney on board as soon as possible ensures that this evidence-gathering is handled and that your rights are protected.Rancho Murieta Dog Bite Lawyer
+Getting an attorney on board as soon as possible ensures that this evidence-gathering is handled and your rights are protected.Rancho Murieta Dog Bite Lawyer

 You may be entitled to monetary compensation if you or a family member were bitten by a dog and sustained injuries.
 Dog bite injuries can be severe and result in permanent damage.
 For free and friendly advice, contact us at (916) 921-6400 or (800) 404-5400.
 We will arrange a no-obligation consultation to review the details of your potential case.